austanss/micron/README.md

 microCORE has been designed to be stable.
 We are adding more features for stability, but at the time, these include:

     - complete position-independence
+    - relocatability
+    - strong code quality standards

 ## Secure
-microCORE has security as a #3 priority, but at the moment we have no features to provide for this.
+microCORE has been designed to be secure.
+We are adding more features for security, but at the time, these include:

+    - KASLR, a Spectre-class mitigation

 ## Speedy
 microCORE is compiled, at release target, with maximum optimizations.
 More features are to come.